chiru-labs/ERC721A/docs/erc721a.md

 function _setAux(address owner, uint64 aux) internal
 ```

-Sets the auxillary data for `owner` (e.g. number of whitelist mint slots used).
+Sets the auxiliary data for `owner` (e.g. number of whitelist mint slots used).

 If there are multiple variables, please pack them into a `uint64`.